 Over the years I have successfully negotiated many payment plans for clients that have helped them to get their financial lives back on track.
 Although I cannot guarantee success, I can say that failure to reach a deal is an extremely rare event for me.

-If you live in New Jersey, have a defaulted HESAA loan, can afford to make a monthly payment, and are ready to take action, then call my office right away at 856-432-4113 to schedule an appointment or contact me by e-mail.
+If you live in New Jersey, have a defaulted HESAA loan, can afford to make a monthly payment, and are ready to take action, then click on this link to schedule an initial call to discuss your case.
+Put my experience to work for you!

 Looking for more information on HESAA loans?
 Then download my free book, Paying for Your Classes with a CLASS Loan: A Survival Guide to HESAA.